Kansas Building Code, Permit & Licensing Information

 What is Kansas Building Code Current Edition?

-- 2006 International Fire Code (IFC) *
+- 2018 International Fire Code (IFC)

-- 2006 International Plumbing Code (IPC) *
+- 2018 International Plumbing Code (IPC)

 The State of Kansas does not enforce a statewide building code, but authorizes local jurisdictions to adopt local building codes.
 State Fire Marshal enforces building codes for state owned buildings.
 Only the Kansas Fire Prevention Code is mandatory statewide.
 Local jurisdictions may amend the fire code to make it more stringent.
-The State has adopted the 2006 IECC for commercial buildings however; there are no adopted State energy code for residential buildings.

-Applicability (statewide, local, limited):Â LIMITED
+Applicability (statewide, local, limited): LIMITED

 Codes are adopted and enforced locally.
 All local jurisdictions can make any amendments they deem necessary in their jurisdictions.